levi-s2/Library-Manager/README.md

     $ pipenv shell
     ```

+5. If you want to test the app before using it, type the following command
+    to populate the database with some mock data:
+    ```s
+    $ python lib/seed.py
+    ```

-5. Run the following command to run the CLI
+6. Run the following command to run the CLI to start the App
     ```s
     $ python lib/cli.py
     ```